Wilson2k/Property-Management-App/README.md

 To run backend locally, make sure you have [Docker](https://www.docker.com/) installed and running on your machine.

-First make an .env file to configure your local PostgreSQL database.
+First make an .env file to configure your local PostgreSQL database and Redis server.

 ```bash
   cd backend